Binary integer programming for optimizing ebit cost in distributed quantum circuits with fixed module allocation: Experimental results

 \subsubsection{DraperQFTAdder}

 The DraperQFTAdder is a quantum circuit that leverages QFT to perform addition \citep{draper2000addition}.
 Before distribution, we perform a minor optimization on this circuit.
 Consider the identity

-where the subscripts denote qubit indices (see APPENDIX~\ref{section:draper_proof_section}).
+where the subscripts denote qubit indices (see Appendix~\ref{section:draper_appendix}).
 The right-hand side appears many times in DraperQFTAdder circuits (Fig.~\ref{fig:draper_explain}).
-Since SWAP gates require binary gates to implement, we replace the right-hand side of \eqref{equation:swap_identity} with the left-hand side.
-Ebit costs for distributing DraperQFTAdder circuits are shown in Fig.~\ref{fig:many_figures_draper}.
+Since SWAP gates require binary gates to implement, we replace the right-hand side of Eq.~\eqref{equation:swap_identity} with the left-hand side.
+Ebit costs for distributing DraperQFTAdder circuits are shown in Fig.~\ref{fig:many_figures_draper} in Appendix~\ref{section:draper_appendix}.